BackupTheBerlios/hjb-svn/trunk/docs/rst/codec.rst

 Why encode/decode?
 ------------------

-The JMS API allows access to various pieces of data that HJB clients might want to use.
+The JMS API gives access to various pieces of data that HJB clients might want to use.
 These include

 * JMS messages themselves, which consist of